Kuroda stresses BOJ's readiness to ease more to beat pandemic pain | MarketScreener

 Many analysts expect the BOJ to keep monetary policy steady for the time being, including at next week's meeting, as the economy gradually emerges from the pandemic's severe blow thanks to robust global demand.

-(Reporting by Leika Kihara and Tetsushi KajimotoEditing by Chang-Ran Kim)
+(Reporting by Leika Kihara and Tetsushi KajimotoEditing by Chang-Ran Kim and Sam Holmes)

 By Leika Kihara and Tetsushi Kajimoto